 If your dog is visiting Durango with you, you'll definitely want to take to the outdoors and enjoy one of the many dog-friendly hikes in Colorado.
-There are over 2,000 miles of hiking trails around Durango to explore your pup.
+There are over 2,000 miles of hiking trails around Durango to explore with your pup.
 Read up on what you need to know before hiking with your dog then choose one of the hikes below to get started.

 Animas River Trail